okami101/vuetify-admin/packages/docs/guide/authentication.md

 ![profile](/assets/profile.png)

 :::tip VUE CLI PLUGIN
-[Vue CLI VA Plugin](getting-started.md) will generate for you all fully functional profile page !
+[Vue CLI VA Plugin](getting-started.md) will generate for you fully functional profile page !
-If not using it, you can start with [profile boilerplate page](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/admin/src/views/Profile.vue) for your own.
+If not using it, you can start with [profile boilerplate page](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/profile/src/views/Profile.vue) for your own.
 :::

 As explained above, this authenticated page should be registered into `src/router/admin.js` for getting admin layout inheritance.
 The idea here is to get user information stored inside VA auth state and pre fill all account form from it.